Microsoft puts the kibosh on its GigJam work collaboration app

 The other people in the Gig session only see the information being shared and cannot access other material the originator has in front of them.

 The GigJam interface worked via keyboard and mouse, but it also could be enabled through touch and voice input.
-GigJam was available on Windows, Mac and iOS version.
+GigJam remains available – for now – on Windows, Mac and iOS version.

+Art Schoeller, principal analyst at Forrester Research, said GigJam’s main focus was on document sharing and co-editing -- something that team messaging tools such as Slack do not offer.

+"Slack lines up with Microsoft Teams as a direct competitor, along with Cisco’s Spark, Atlassian Hipchat and many, many others.
+These Team Messaging apps do not provide for document sharing and co-editing in the fashion GigJam did.
+Yes Slack or Team can invoke a document sharing or co-editing session, but it is not a native capability," Schoeller said.

 Microsoft said in its blog that GigJam Preview "delivered learnings and insights that will inform future product experiences."